 The good news is that many of these problems can be treated effectively by your GP or after a referral to a gynaecologist - so don't suffer in silence!

-Many women suffer a degree of discomfort during intercourse from time to time, but when should we seek help for our symptoms?
+Many women suffer a degree of discomfort or pain during sex from time to time, but when should we seek help for our symptoms?
 "If you experience pain once, unless it is accompanied by other symptoms such as smelly, offensive discharge, it's probably better to wait to see if it resolves itself," explains consultant obstetrician and gynaecologist Dr Pandelis Athanasias from London Women’s Centre.
 "But if it happens more than three times, you should seek specialist help."

 Whilst lubricants might be helpful, Anthanasias recommends women seek help rather than try to manage the problem themselves.
 "Sometimes continuing sexual intercourse can cause further problems," he explains.
 "For example, if you have a laceration or a tear, this can take some time to heal - and if the patient keeps having intercourse, it may become a more serious issue."

 There are many different causes of painful sex, including infection, an abnormal growth such as a fibroid, an injury or even a psychological problem.

 "Problems can often have multiple causes," explains Anthanasias.
 "Sometimes, women are sure that the problem is purely physical, but often a referral to a psychosexual counsellor can be very helpful."

 "When looking at the causes of painful sex, it's helpful to separate the types of pain into superficial - affecting the vulva and the entrance of the vagina - to deep pain, which comes from the pelvis," he explains.

 It's also important to tell your doctor if you've ever been able to have sex without pain.
 If you haven't they're likely to be looking for different causes, such as a partially intact hymen.
 Likewise, if the pain has started after a specific event such as childbirth, it could be due to scarring.